Scotland

 Apply the Edge — PMP Tools

-Use these tools to size your Scotland bets and find hidden value.
+Use these tools to size your Scotland positions and find hidden value.

 10,000 Simulations